"A Cloud of Barbed Arrows"

 Flatmouth survived to later describe to historian William Warren that winter day when 200 "Dakota bravely crossed the stream on the ice" to attack French voyageurs and Ojibwe hunters encamped here with Ah-wish-to-yah.

 But the Dakota's "cloud of barbed arrows" were no match for musket balls fired by the French and Ojibwe.
 It is said that the Dakota, after running out of arrows, buried their dead beneath the river's ice before leaving the area.

 Some people believe this incident gave modern day Wadena its name.

 Other nearby markers.
-At least 1 other marker is within walking distance of this marker, measured as the crow flies.
+At least 2 other markers are within 11 miles of this marker, measured as the crow flies.
 Here you stand at 4th & Main (approx. 0.4 miles away); Motley, Minnesota (approx. 10.4 miles away).

 Additional keywords. fur trade

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 21, 2016, by McGhiever of St Paul, Minnesota.
-This page has been viewed 237 times since then and 12 times this year.
+It was originally submitted on March 21, 2016, by McGhiever of St Paul, Minnesota.
+This page has been viewed 337 times since then and 26 times this year.
 Photos: 1, 2. submitted on March 21, 2016, by McGhiever of St Paul, Minnesota. • Bill Pfingsten was the editor who published this page.